pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 * Tools can actively hinder open if the outputs are not machine-accessible.
 * Practice is more important than tools.

-Now merging these results with some of my previous thinking, it is the _commoning_---the practices, not the tools---that needs to be compliant.
-Yes, some tools align with practices that we want to carryover into this new way of working, but looking back, I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on tools, we would not have had the disintegration of the main track as so many of the participants left to join the Global South discussion.
+Now merging these results with some previous thoughts, it is the _commoning_---the practices, not the tools---that needs to be compliant.
+Yes, some tools align with practices that we want to carryover into this new way of working, but looking back, I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on tools, we may not have had the disintegration of the main workshop track as so many of the participants left to join other discussions.
 So many of the tools we were studying were designed for the research culture and infrastructure of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
 Even so, I did not expect the participants to